Mandatory employee training: For all in Chemistry

 Incident Investigation Report

-If there is an accident, even if people are not hurt, but where either a spill, fire or explosion occurred that could have hurt someone or damaged property, please fill out this report and submit to the safety office.
+If there is an accident, even if people are not hurt, but where either a spill, fire, or explosion occurred that could have hurt someone or damaged property, please download the Incident and Investigation Form and submit to the Safety Office.

 All laboratories need to have a laboratory hazards page outside their door.
 If there are changes to equipment or hazards in the laboratory, the supervisor must print out an update to the hazards page.